CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   seededParticipants, // optional - { participantId, seedNumber, seedValue }
-  seedingScaleName, // optional - custom scale for determining seeded participants seedingProfile, // optional - WATERFALL seeding for ROUND_ROBIN structures, CLUSTER or SEPARATE seeding for elimination structures qualifyingRound, // optional - used to derive roundLimit structureOptions, // optional - for ROUND_ROBIN - { groupSize, playoffGroups }
+  seedingScaleName, // optional - custom scale for determining seeded participants seedingProfile, // optional - WATERFALL seeding for ROUND_ROBIN structures, CLUSTER or SEPARATE seeding for elimination structures qualifiersCount, // optional - how many positionsAssignments will have { qualifier: true }
+  structureOptions, // optional - for ROUND_ROBIN - { groupSize, playoffGroups }
   staggeredEntry, // optional - accepts non-base-2 drawSizes and generates feed arms for "extra" drawPositions policyDefinitions, // optional - seeding or avoidance policies to be used when placing participants